Austin-s-h/pyjams/README.md

    - Allow non-authenticated users to contribute to public playlists
    - Maintain admin controls while expanding access
    - Implement rate limiting and moderation features
+   - Have updated the user permissions model such that there are guest, user, moderator, and admin levels.
+The admin is the owner of the Spotify application and deployment of the server.
+A user is anyone who successfully logs in with Spotify, a moderator must be set by an admin, and the admin is set by spotify_id on startup.

 2. Production Readiness
    - Migration from development server to production server